neropatti/ammo-percentage-indicator/README.md

 - Display location
   - disabled
   - integrated
+    - % is in the helmet hud
   - floating
+    - Makes the % draggable
   - integrated^2 WIP
     - Replaces normal ammo counts with %
   - integrated high WIP